romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 - LDAP: vserver services name-service ldap check -vserver vs1 -client-config ad-ldap
 - Ensure SVM v4-id-domain matches client idmapd domain; clients mount with nfsvers=4.1 and sec=krb5[p|i].

-Notes:
+!!! note
-- CIFS is not required for NFS Kerberos.
+    * CIFS is not required for NFS Kerberos.
-- Enable Kerberos on each NFS data LIF and use its FQDN for mounts.
+    * Enable Kerberos on each NFS data LIF and use its FQDN for mounts.
-- Use “unix” security style for NFS-only; mixed/ntfs introduces ACL translation complexity.
+    * Use “unix” security style for NFS-only; mixed/ntfs introduces ACL translation complexity.

 ### BackendConfig, StorageClass, and PVC